dekoza/mtgpl/JUD.rst

 :mtgtip:`Battlefield Scrounger<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/5/f5ac74bc-1198-4a9a-bcde-668cca08b274.jpg?1562632693|https://scryfall.com/card/jud/106/battlefield-scrounger?utm_source=api>`
    Threshold — Put three cards from your graveyard on the bottom of your library: Battlefield Scrounger gets +3/+3 until end of turn.
-Activate this ability only once each turn and only if seven or more cards are in your graveyard.
+Activate only once each turn and only if seven or more cards are in your graveyard.

 :mtgtip:`Brawn<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/9/e9f4b7fc-8793-43af-ade3-b23846a80457.jpg?1562632439|https://scryfall.com/card/jud/107/brawn?utm_source=api>`